DownToEarthAstronomy/D2EA_Shield_tester/GoShieldTester/README.md

 Included are two scenarios loadout configurations to aid in testing the tool, but also generate useful loadouts for the discerning
 Commander who might be fighting Thargoids or D2EA.

+Disabling prismatic shields allows for users who have yet to unlock prismatics to see what their next best alternative might be.

 ```
   -cucumber
         Useful Cucumber defaults
   -thargoid
         Useful Thargoid defaults
+  -noprismatics
+        Disable prismatic shields
 ```

 Those who have watched the video will recognize the defaults in use.
 As these override the defaults, using the other DPS flags